Anuraag-Deoda/url-shortener/README.md

 # AI-Powered URL Shortener

-> A modern Django-based URL shortening service with advanced analytics dashboard and AI-powered insights using LangChain and OpenAI.

 A modern URL shortening service built with Django that includes advanced analytics and AI-powered insights.

 ## Features